Skip to main content

 I hope that during my stay at the MGAEC I can become a bridge to connect the international students with the university and channel their voices to the executive level of the university.

-We acknowledge the Traditional Custodians of the land on which our four Australian campuses stand and their continuing connection to the land on which we live and work.
-We pay our respects to Elders past, present and emerging.
+MGA acknowledges the Traditional Owners of the land where we work and live, the Wurundjeri people of the Kulin Nation, and pay our respects to Elders past, present and emerging.